hep-mirrors/sherpa/Manual/source/manual/parameters/approximate-ew-corrections.rst

      Order{QCD:xx, EW:yy, SMGold: 0}
      ...

-The following configuration snippet shows the options steering the EWsud calculation, along with their default values:
+The following configuration snippet shows the options steering the EWSud calculation, along with their default values:

 .. code-block:: yaml